NitorCreations/DomainReverseMapper/README.md

 Automatically generate class diagram from your code.

 Using reflection, UML Reverse Mapper scans your packages that contain your code.
-It then builds a graph of class relations and outputs either a [Graphviz](https://www.graphviz.org/) .dot file or a [PlantUML](http://www.plantuml.com/) .puml file.
+It builds the class relations and can output as a [Graphviz](https://www.graphviz.org/) .dot file, a [PlantUML](http://www.plantuml.com/) .puml file or a [Mermaid](https://mermaid-js.github.io/mermaid/#/)  .mmd file.

 The tool is available in command line version (urm-core) and Maven plugin (urm-maven-plugin).